 Making Your Decision

 Admitted transfer students who decide to enroll at Gustavus may make their intentions known by submitting a $300 non-refundable enrollment deposit.
-Information regarding class registration, housing, orientation and more will be mailed shortly thereafter.
+Information regarding class registration, housing, orientation and more will then be mailed as the semester approaches.

 After paying the enrollment deposit, transfer students will register for their Gustavus classes at the appropriate time with the assistance of an academic advisor.
 Prior to registration, it’s vital that a transfer student requests an official, final transcript be sent to Gustavus from their previous institution.
 Registration for fall semester classes begins in May and continues throughout summer.
 Registration for spring semester classes begins in late November and continues through January.

-As a residential college, Gustavus expects students to live on campus for four years.
+As a residential college, Gustavus expects students to live on campus throughout their time here.
 Transfer students will be placed in a residential option that is appropriate for their age and previous college experience.
 In limited cases, older transfer students will be given permission to live off campus.
 Information regarding housing will be mailed to transfer students after paying their enrollment deposit.
-Further questions regarding housing may be directed Charlie Potts, Director of Residential Life.
+Further questions regarding housing may be directed to Charlie Potts, Director of Residential Life.